cfengine/documentation/reference/promise-types/packages.markdown

      }
 ```

-**Notes**: If no architecture is specified for thegiven package manager, then
+**Notes:** If no architecture is specified for thegiven package manager, then
 do not define this.

 #### package_changes

-**Description**: Defines whether to group packages into a single aggregate
+**Description:** Defines whether to group packages into a single aggregate
 command.

 This indicates whether the package manager is capable of handling